dlandon/zoneminder.machine.learning/README.md

 The zmNinja Event Notification Server is accessed at port 9000.
 Security with a self signed certificate is enabled.
 You may have to install the certificate on iOS devices for the event notification to work properly.

 Changes:
+2019-03-30
+- Fix: Control file copy was copying the wrong file extension.

 2019-03-27
 - Add: Install vlc packages.